ieugen/contajners/doc/000-getting-started.md

 If using docker, the service is assumed to be running on `unix:///var/run/docker.sock`

+NOTE: Advanced tip: You can expose docker unix socket locally via SSH local port forwarding.
+When using babashka, this can be achieved via [bbssh](https://github.com/epiccastle/bbssh/issues/12#issuecomment-1586938532)

 If using podman, the service is assumed to be running on `http://localhost:8080`

 ```clojure